 I feel like our town board passed "the buck" on not acting on the eight standards.
-The environmental standard is of great concern for me.
+The environmental impact is of great concern for me.
 Safety is also a huge concern.

-Not only increased truck traffic but what if that was an accident?
+Not only increased truck traffic but what if there was an accident in the quarry?
 Who is qualified to act?
 We have another quarry less then a quarter of a mile from the new proposed quarry.
 It is over kill for the people that travel these roads, the noise, dust, potential contamination of our wells, increased truck traffic, home values plummeting just to name a few of the many concerns.
 Old Stage Rd cannot take on any more truck traffic.
-I know the people on Center and A don't want truck traffic but neither do Old Stage residents.
+I know the people on Center and A don't want truck traffic but neither do Old Stage Rd residents.
 We already deal with hundreds a day from the Northwestern pit.
 I'm asking the truck route stays on Center and A and Old Stone, and Lake Kegonsa could take on some of this traffic.
 Speed limits need to be lowered on these heavily traveled routes.
-The residents all lose with destruction of the roads do to the constant traffic and weight of the trucks.
-If we try to sell our homes and people sit by the road and see the constant truck traffic most likely loss of sale of for sure will take a hit as to what our homes our worth.
+The residents all lose with destruction of the roads due to the constant traffic and weight of the trucks.
+If we try to sell our homes and people sit by the road and see the constant truck traffic, the sale will likely not occur or if it does, at a much reduced price.